macrespo42/red-tetris/README.md

 We have several unique gamemodes availables:

-- Broken Piece: You have a chance to receive a "broken piece," which cannot be used to clear any lines.
+- Broken Piece: You have a chance to receive a "broken piece," which cannot be used to clear any lines
-- Sudden Death: The first player to clear a line wins the game.
+- Sudden Death: The first player to clear a line wins the game
-- Domination: All penalties are doubled, making for an intense, high-stakes match.
+- Domination: All penalties are doubled, making for an intense, high-stakes match
-- Quick: The game speed is significantly increased, putting your reflexes to the ultimate test.
+- Quick: The game speed is significantly increased, putting your reflexes to the ultimate test